uribe-convers/Vitis_Phylogenomics/Vitis_Phylogenomics.md

 ## From biallelic to single alleles

 The data from VCF comes with information from both alleles, i.e., A and G at a site, and we need to modify it so that there is only one base per site.
 We'll use IUPAC ambiguous coding for sites that have different nucleotides.
-I wrote a python script to do this changes easily.
-After the file has been transposed in R, simply run the `VCF-to-Tab_to_Fasta_IUPAC_Converter.py` script by tying: `python VCF-to-Tab_to_Fasta_IUPAC_Converter.py VCF-toTab_file Output_file`
+I wrote a python script to do this changes easily. **After the file has been transposed in R or Excel**, simply run the `VCF-to-Tab_to_Fasta_IUPAC_Converter.py` script by tying: `python VCF-to-Tab_to_Fasta_IUPAC_Converter.py VCF-toTab_file Output_file`

 ## Changing names of raw reads to more useful names